Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/SUEWS Prepare.rst

                      Box associated with land cover fractions when the checkbox is checked.
 The drop down menus can be used to import land cover fraction data.

             Meteorological data：
                   The meteorological data have to be imported from a **text file**.
 Use the button in the box for meteorological data, follow the dialog and select the correct text file.
-The meteorological data used in the various UMEP-plugins is format specific and can be generated from other data sources using the `MetPreprocessor <#Meteorological_Data:_MetPreprocessor>`__ plugin.
+The meteorological data used in the various UMEP-plugins is format specific and can be generated from other data sources using the `MetPreprocessor <MetPreprocessor>` plugin.
 There you can also find more information on what parameters are required in the meteorological dataset.

                   .. figure:: /images/SP_met.jpg